nymtech/dev-portal/src/infrastructure/nym-vs-others.md

 Unlike other systems, Nym focuses on __ALL__ layers for privacy and security, providing a more comprehensive solution compared to solely concentrating on one layer like most comparable systems do.

+For more information on how Nym differs from other systems, check out this page on the [Mixnet Traffic Flow](https://nymtech.net/docs/stable/architecture/traffic-flow)

 <img src="/images/nym-vs-animation.gif"/>

 ### Nym vs VPNs